Inside the growing climate rebellion at Amazon

 “I think he owes it to listen to his employees about this,” Rajit says.
 “I’m disappointed that they’ve chosen not to listen to us.”

 Despite Bezos’s disappointing show, employees are treating the shareholder vote as a victory.
-More than 30 votes were cast in favor of the resolution, higher than any other climate or sustainability related resolution in Amazon’s history and far surpassing organizers’ original goals.
+More than 30% of shares that voted were cast in favor of the resolution, higher than any other climate or sustainability related resolution in Amazon’s history and far surpassing organizers’ original goals.
 The group has attracted national and international media attention for their efforts, and nearly 4,000 additional employees signed on to the letter between its publication in early April and the shareholder vote the following month.

 “If you think about this initiative, it is still in the infancy stage.
 It’s less than a year old.
 But in that time, so much has happened,” Dellinger says.
 “To see the number of employees [at the meeting] and then to see the number of employees that have started joining since [the meeting]… what I can see is that more Amazonians were like me than I realized.”

 Some employees suspect their efforts are already pushing the company to make changes.
-One employee told Vox that Amazon asked the group to pull plans for the open letter after it announced the Shipment Zero initiative earlier this year.
+One employee told Vox that Amazon asked the group to pull plans for the resolution after it announced the Shipment Zero initiative earlier this year.
 Iftikhar has a hunch that the company may have other announcements planned in response to the shareholder proposal. “[The letter] started a whole conversation around climate change that wasn’t really happening at this company beforehand,” he says.
 Amazon did not respond when asked if it had ramped up its Shipment Zero commitments or any other initiatives due to employee pressure.

 The employee group has plans to refile their proposal at next year’s shareholder meeting and to continue drumming up support within the company.
 In the meantime, Iftikhar has a message for other tech workers worried about climate change: